 We need to make sure the container (VirtualBox) is ready before we pour in anything.

 So, launch VirtualBox from the shortcut or start menu.
 A new window will open, here click on New.
-Under the name field, write a name of your OS you are going to install.
+Under the name field, write the name of your OS you are going to install.

 If you offer too little then your VirtualBox will not work properly and if you give away too much, your main OS will underperform.
 For best result give 25-50%.
 For instance, if you have 4 GB of RAM, give 1-2 GB of RAM to VM.
 And then click on next.